camptocamp/c2cgeoportal/doc/integrator/internationalization.rst

 .. note::

-   In MapFiles, attributes added by mapserver substitution will not be collected for translation.
+   In Mapfiles, attributes added by MapServer substitution will not be collected for translation.

 ~~~~~~~~~~~~~~~~~~~~~~